AthullyaR/HOSTING-WEB-APP-IN-CLOUD/README.md

   ## Description
   **FUN WITH NUMBERS** is the basic web app written in HTML.
 User will provide the number whose square is to be given as the output.
 AWS Lambda is used to implement the math functionality.
+  When user enters the number and click the button 'square', we need to find the square of the number.
+Inorder to do the computation, we need to trigger the Lambda function using an API generated using AWS API Gateway.
+The result of the computation will be stored in the AWS Dynamodb.
+AWS IAM is used to assign required permission for doing operations on the table.

   ## Step 1: Hosting web app using AWS Amplify
   - Go to AWS Amplify in the console.